sb2nov/mac-setup/iTerm/README.md

 ## iTerm2

 Since we're going to be spending a lot of time in the command-line, let's install a better terminal than the default one.
+If not already installed through `cask`.
 Download and install [iTerm2](http://www.iterm2.com/).

 In **Finder**, drag and drop the **iTerm** Application file into the **Applications** folder.